 Build partnerships within your community

 For small businesses, building partnerships with other businesses and organizations is a great opportunity for word of mouth marketing.
-Think about what partnerships you may want to form with other small businesses and organizations within your community.
+Think about what partnerships you may want to form with other small businesses and organizations within your community in 2021.
 How could a partnership with them benefit the both of you?
 Here are a few partnership ideas to think about:

 Collaborate with another business